kisslune/POCR/README.md

 # Intro

 **POCR** is a light-weight CFL-reachability tool developed upon the open-source tool [SVF](https://github.com/SVF-tools/SVF.git) and run on Ubuntu (20.04 or higher) or MacOS.
-It includes a general CFL-reachability solver and to specific solvers for field-sensitive alias analysis and context-sensitive value-flow analysis, where our fast CFL-reachability algorithm *POCR* is implemented.
+It includes a general CFL-reachability solver and two specific solvers for field-sensitive alias analysis and context-sensitive value-flow analysis, where our fast CFL-reachability algorithm *POCR* is implemented.

 ## Setup POCR